Which city is cheaper, Amsterdam or Vilnius?

 Let's take a look at the differences and similarities between Amsterdam and Vilnius.
 Then, you can decide for yourself which place is better for your next trip.

-Vilnius offers a variety of museums and landmarks to choose from.
+If you're looking for an educational opportunity, there are a decent number of museums and historical sights around Vilnius.
 The city has fascinating museums relating to Soviet times.
 These include the Museum of Occupations and Freedom Fights and the Lithuanian Diaspora Art Museum.
 Other notable sights include the Three Crosses Monument and the St. Anne's and Bernardine Church Complex.

 Visitors will find a budding food and restaurant scene in Vilnius.
 The food is hearty with plenty of meat and potatoes.
 There are also soups and herring dishes as well as great desserts.
 Popular dishes in the area include cepelinai (meat filled potato dumplings), kibinai (a pastry), and potato pancakes.